tu b’shvat

 Participating in a Tu B’Shvat seder can be a deeply mystical experience, as well as a very delicious one.

 I’ve created a Tu B’Shvat seder of my own, based on the ones that came before me, but with my own twist.
-During our seder, we climb the Tree of Life, striving to reach into the higher realms to commune with the angels.
+During our seder, we’ll climb the Tree of Life, striving to reach into the higher realms to commune with the angels.
 It’s considerably shorter than the Passover Seder, but hopefully just as moving, in a different way.

-Example of a JNF certificate
+Example of a JNF certificate. many styles are available.

 Many synagogues and Jewish Community Centers host Tu B’Shvat Seders.
 Consider reaching out and finding one to attend in your community.